TheCandidStartup/TheCandidStartup.github.io/_drafts/building-infinisheet-storybook.md

 ---
-title: Publishing the Infinisheet Storybook
+title: Building the Infinisheet Storybook
 tags: frontend infinisheet
 ---

 wise words
+* Now that Storybook bootstrapped, going through all components creating stories.
+* Mostly straightforward to implement and dull to read about
+* Instead of detailing everything, calling out the cases where new Storybook features were needed

 # CSS